Coast to coast by ferry in Naples and Amalfi

 Coast-hopping itinerary #1: Naples - Sorrento - Positano - Amalfi - Salerno

 After immersing yourself in the colorful atmosphere of Naples (and perhaps one or two nearby islands) for a few days, it's time to hop on the ferry to Sorrento!

 Your itinerary starts from the Beverello port of Naples, where ferries leave daily for Sorrento.
 The first ferry connection from Naples to Sorrento is in the morning, and after a crossing of about 40 minutes you will arrive in a town full of nature, art and culture.

 It’s now afternoon, so it’s time to return to the port and continue your journey to Positano.
-Depending on the ferry company you'll get to the hillside-built village of Positano from Sorrento in 30-45 minutes.
+You can take one of the many available ferry routes from NLG, Positano Jet, Seremar, Coast Lines, or Alilauro.
+The fastest ferry to the hillside-built village of Positano from Sorrento takes only 20 minutes!